ktd2054/tryhackme_experience/TryHackMe: Open CTI/Readme.md

 ## OpenCTI Introduction

-Acording to TryHackMe.com, OpenCTI is another open-sourced platform designed to provide organisations with the means to manage CTI through the storage, analysis, visualisation and presentation of threat campaigns, malware and IOCs.
+According to TryHackMe.com, OpenCTI is another open-sourced platform designed to provide organisations with the means to manage CTI through the storage, analysis, visualisation and presentation of threat campaigns, malware and IOCs.
 Developed by the collaboration of the French National cybersecurity agency (ANSSI), the platform's main objective is to create a comprehensive tool that allows users to capitalise on technical and non-technical information while developing relationships between each piece of information and its primary source.

 ## OpenCTI Data Model